 Processing payroll and calculating Kentucky payroll taxes is pretty straightforward.
 Unlike some other states, Kentucky does not have any local taxes and has only one state payroll tax form, making this one of the easiest states in which to run your company’s payroll.

-You can make running your Kentucky payroll even easier by using an all-in-one payroll service like Gusto.
-From electronically onboarding new employees to calculating and filing Kentucky payroll taxes, Gusto helps ensure your payroll is accurate every time.
-Sign up today for a 30-day free trial.
+You can make running your Kentucky payroll even easier by using an all-in-one payroll service like QuickBooks Payroll.
+From electronically onboarding new employees to calculating and filing Kentucky payroll taxes, QuickBooks Payroll helps ensure your payroll is accurate every time.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Kentucky

 Kentucky makes payroll easy for businesses by generally following federal guidelines.
 However, attempting to calculate Kentucky payroll taxes or Kentucky withholding tax by hand could result in costly mistakes.
 Here are the basic steps you should follow to run payroll in Kentucky.

 Step 1: Set up your business as an employer.
 New companies may need to create a new Federal Employer Identification Number (FEIN) by accessing the federal Electronic Federal Tax Payment System (EFTPS).
 Your FEIN is required to pay federal taxes.